fhunleth/elixir-fortune/README.md

 Here are the steps to take:

-1. create `fortunes` directory in your Elixir project
+1. create a `fortune` directory in your Elixir project
-1. create a fortune text file or more that have no extension in your `fortunes` directory
+1. create a fortune text file or more that have no extension in your `fortune` directory
-1. append `:strfile_compiler` to default Mix compilers in your `mix.exs`
+1. append `:fortune_compiler` to default Mix compilers in your `mix.exs`
 1. run `mix compile`

 **fortune file format**